Surgeon24/UPorto_Event/EBD/EBD.md

 -- Q should we have two table for event and user photos each?

--- Q maybe bytea for registered_user and talbe for event?
+-- Q maybe bytea for RegisteredUser and talbe for event?

 -- Q should I add automatic trigger that would add empty photo row when user is registered?